quicwg/base-drafts/draft-ietf-quic-transport.md

 Applications to register codepoints in QUIC registries MAY include a codepoint as part of the registration.
-IANA MUST allocate the selected codepoint unless that codepoint is already assigned or the codepoints is the first unallocated codepoint in the registry.
+IANA MUST allocate the selected codepoint unless that codepoint is already assigned or the codepoint is the first unallocated codepoint in the registry.